Dog Bite Attorney in Austin, Texas

 Our Injury Lawyer Is Ready to Hear About Your Case

-Sadly, a significant number of dog bite victims in Austin are children.
+Sadly, a significant number of dog bite victims are children.
+Dog attacks

-Dog attacks involving children can be particularly traumatizing.
-Many
+involving children can be particularly traumatizing.
+Many children will

 psychological scars along with their physical scars.
-Our injury attorney can obtain a full
+Our dog bite lawyers in Austin can obtain

-understanding of your child's injuries so that we can better represent
+a full understanding of your child's injuries so that we can better

 Our dog bite lawyer may be able to help you seek compensation for: